 Dropping assemblies will have a higher rate of drop as hole inclination increases.
 The force FP (which causes the dropping tendency) is calculated using the following Equation 1:

 Fp = 0.5 × W × Sin(I ) —- Equation 1

-An increase in hole angle will result in an increase in FP resulting in an increase in dropping tendency.
+An increase in hole angle will increase FP, resulting in an increase in dropping tendency.
 There is no pendulum force at zero degrees inclination.
-The sine of zero is zero and the pendulum force will be zero.
+The sine of zero is zero, and the pendulum force will be zero.
 Pendulum assemblies are ineffective at low inclinations.
 Additional dropping assemblies can be seen in Figure 4.

 Bit – Monel DC – reamer – DC – stab – DC – stab – 90′ DC – stab

 To increase the tendency to drop angle :

 - Apply more RPM and pump pressure in soft formations where jetting and Reaming down are possible.